What is a diaphragm?

 - Wash the diaphragm in warm water with a mild, unscented soap.

-- Rinse thoroughly in clear water and dry carefully.
+- Rinse thoroughly in clear water and leave it to air dry.

 - Check the diaphragm for pinholes or tears by holding it up to the light and gently stretching the dome.